ducakar/TextureReplacer/TextureReplacer/README.md

   also used in the map mode and in the tracking station.
 When getting closer to the surface, those textures are slowly interpolated into the high-resolution ones that cannot be replaced by this plugin.
+* KSP never generates mipmaps for PNGs and JPEGs by itself.
+TextureReplacer fixes this by generating mipmaps for all PNGs and JPEGs in (subdirectories of) `TextureReplacer/Textures` and whose path contains `/Parts/` substring.
+Other images are excluded to prevent generating mipmaps for UI icons used by various plugins and thus making them blurry when not using the full texture quality.
 * If you use Module Manager, make sure it is updated to the latest version.
   TextureReplacer is known to conflict with the version 1.0.

 Change Log
 ----------
+* 0.12.1
+    - reverted change from 0.12 that made textures unreadable
 * 0.12
     - added mipmap generation (for most textures)
+    - textures are made unreadable after compression/mipmap generation
     - less verbose log output
 * 0.11.1
     - fixed bug in 0.11 updating main menu every second frame